 - Recommendations for persons at high risk, such as pregnant women and persons with weakened immune systems, in addition to the recommendations listed above: Avoid soft cheeses such as feta, Brie, Camembert, blue-veined, and Mexican-style cheese.
-(Hard cheeses, processed cheeses, cream cheese, cottage cheese, and yogurt need not be avoided.)

 - Left-over foods or ready-to-eat foods, such as hot dogs, should be cooked until steaming hot before hating.

 It is safe for a pregnant woman to eat cream cheese in pregnancy because it is usually pasteurized and therefore free of Listeria.
 In addition, cream cheese is a soft spread, not really cheese.
 Do not eat cream cheese made from raw or unpasteurized milk.